Mion Mukaichi

-Mion Mukaichi (向井地 美音, Mukaichi Mion) is a Japanese idol singer and former child actress.
-She is a member of the girl group AKB48, and was the third AKB48 Group General Manager (総監督, sōkantoku).
-As an actress, she is best known for portraying Mio Sato in the Unfair television series and films.
+Mion Mukaichi (向井地 美音, Mukaichi Mion) is a Japanese idol singer and former child actress best known for her affiliation with the girl group AKB48, where she served as the third AKB48 Group General Manager (総監督, sōkantoku) between 2019 and 2024.

 Biography

 Mukaichi was born in Saitama Prefecture.
 She played tennis from 1st grade in elementary school right up to 3rd grade in junior high school.

 Career

-Mukaichi was a child actress, represented by the talent agency Central G. She quit in fifth grade to concentrate on her studies and returned after entering junior high school, represented by talent agency Ii Concept.
-She appeared in a number of television dramas, such as Unfair (2006), and movies, such as Unfair: The Movie (2007).
+Mukaichi was a child actress represented by talent agency Central G. She quit in fifth grade to concentrate on her studies and returned after entering junior high school, represented by talent agency Ii Concept.
+Her most prominent acting role was that of Mio Sato in the Unfair series (2006) and its movie adaptation, Unfair: The Movie (2007).

-In January 2013, Mukaichi took part and passed the AKB48 15th generation auditions, joining the group as a trainee member.
-She was promoted to Team 4 In February 2014, during the group's Daisokaku Matsuri team assignment event and concert.
+In January 2013, Mukaichi took part and passed the AKB48 15th generation auditions, joining the group as a trainee.
+She was promoted to Team 4 during the group's Daisokaku Matsuri team assignment event and concert in February 2014.
 In April 2014, Mukaichi was selected as the new center (lead performer) for the song "Heavy Rotation" after being nominated by original center Yuko Oshima, who was about to leave the group.
 She joined a title track lineup, or senbatsu, for the first time for the group's 38th single title track "Kibouteki Refrain".

 Mukaichi appeared in the series Sailor Zombie, starring fellow AKB48 members Nana Owada, Rina Kawaei, and Juri Takahashi, as a guest role in episode 2.
 Outside the group, she starred in the movie Unfair: The End, the final part of the Unfair series, which was released in September 2015.
 Producer Hirotsugu Usui, who did not know Mukaichi joined AKB48, said Mukaichi's role was a very important one and that even if Mukaichi has quit the entertainment industry, he would want her to return for this role.

 Mukaichi was appointed as center for the group's 44th single title track "Tsubasa wa Iranai" which was released on June 1, 2016.
 In AKB48 Group's general elections in the same year, she placed 13th with 47,094 votes and entered the senbatsu in AKB48 45th single.